apathetic-wow/.github/ideas.md

 - How to get somewhere (by expansion, quest, etc)
 - How to find a shop without consulting a guard
 - in-game quest tips
+- smart quest drop / grouping
+- smart quest pickup
+- next activity to progress a character

 ## Cosmetics
 - Smart Mounts
 - Mounts with Jobs
 - Pets with Jobs
 - Toys function categories
+- Personalization option quests

+## Tooltips
+- What is this item for?